prof. Mgr. Jaroslav Miller, M.A., Ph.D.

 - Ing Roman Cabálek, MBA, entrepreneur and IT consultant, Executive Director of BDMG – Better Decision Making Group (until May 2023)

 - MUDr Jitka Chalánková, independent member of the Senate of the Czech Republic (until May 2023)

 - Dr Ing Václav John, Railway Infrastructure Administration, Director of the Civil Engineering Administration – East (until May 2023)

 - Ing Marian Jurečka, Member of the Parliament of the Czech Republic (until February 2021)

 - RNDr Robert Kuropatwa, PhD, manager for Czech Republic and Slovakia, KARL STORZ GmbH & Co.
 KG, Tuttlingen, Germany (until May 2023)

 - Ing Bořivoj Minář, Chairman of the Board, Chamber of Commerce of the Olomouc Region (until October 2021)

-- Martin Novotný, Member of the Parliament of the Czech Republic (until May 2021)
+- Martin Novotný, politician, member of the ODS party (until May 2021)

 - RNDr Hana Ripková, PhD, Executive Director, J.W.
 Fulbright Commission, (until May 2026)

 - Ing Jiří Rozbořil, politician, member of the ČSSD party (until February 2021)

 - Ing Milan Šimonovský, Statutory Director and Chair of the Administrative Board in SIGMA GROUP (until May 2025)